marmal88/marmal88/README.md

 ### Hi there👋

-My name is Daniel and I am currently learning Data Science and Dev-Ops Engineering
+My name is Daniel and I am currently Data Science Practitioner in Singapore.

 #### About Me 📢

-- 🔭 I’m currently working on Unit testing
+- 🔭 I’m currently working on Computer Vision, Salient Object Detection
-- 🌱 I’m currently learning Computer Vision
+- 🌱 I’m currently learning ML-Ops
-- 💬 Ask me about Singapore and interview questions
+- 💬 Ask me about AI in Singapore

 #### Contacts 🟢